Symptoms and treatment of cracks in the bones of the arms and legs. Bone crack

 • abuse of hormonal drugs;

-• deviation in the work of the thyroid gland;
+• deviation in the functioning of the thyroid gland;

-• damage to the bone or foot may be caused by a decrease in the concentration of calcium in the body;
+• damage to the bone or foot may be caused by a decrease in calcium concentration in the body;

 • excess or lack of fat;